Back to blog

 Best for: Teams that want to stand out in crowded inboxes with image and video personalization.

-The LinkedIn automation is basic compared to dedicated LinkedIn tools.
-Pricing starts at $69 per month for email only, and LinkedIn features require the higher tier.
-The visual personalization requires creating templates for each campaign, which adds upfront work.
-And for many B2B verticals (finance, legal, enterprise IT), flashy visuals in cold emails can actually hurt credibility.
+Limitation: The LinkedIn automation is basic compared to dedicated tools, and visual templates add upfront work for each campaign.
+For many traditional B2B verticals (finance, legal, enterprise IT), flashy visuals can actually hurt credibility versus clean text.

-Verdict: Strong choice if visual differentiation matters for your ICP.
-Not worth it if you are targeting traditional B2B verticals where text-based outreach performs better.
+Verdict: Strong when visual differentiation matters for your ICP.
+Skip it if you sell into conservative verticals where text-based outreach performs better.

 5. Reply.io: Multichannel with AI writing